On Vector Spaces with Formal Infinite Sums: Introduction

 which is well defined because of the Noetherianity constraint on the supports.

-These are important constructions in model theory and algebra of valued fields: for example, if $\Gamma$ is a totally ordered Abelian group, then the Hahn field $\k[[\Gamma]]$ is maximally valued and every $0$-equicharacteristic valued field $(K,v)$ with a residue field admitting $n$-th roots for every element is an immediate subfield of some Hahn field (Kaplanski \cite{kaplansky1942maximal}).
+These are important constructions in model theory and algebra of valued fields: for example, if $\Gamma$ is a totally ordered Abelian group, then the Hahn field $\bfk[[\Gamma]]$ is maximally valued and every $0$-equicharacteristic valued field $(K,v)$ with a residue field admitting $n$-th roots for every element is an immediate subfield of some Hahn field (Kaplansky \cite{kaplansky1942maximal}).

-Refining the Noetherianity constraint on the support, e.g.\ imposing a bound on cardinality, results in various other algebras of series, often notably motivated by the need to define ``surjective'' exponential operators which cannot be defined in the full Hahn field (cfr \cite{kuhlmann2005kappa}).
-Generally one can define spaces of restricted series $\k(\Gamma, \cF)$ consisting of functions $f: \Gamma \to \k$ whose support lies in the specified ideal $\cF$ of Noetherian subsets of $\Gamma$ (compare with \cite[Definition~6.2]{berarducci2021value} and \cite{KrappKuhlmannSerra22}).
+Refining the Noetherianity constraint on the support, as imposing a bound on cardinality, results in various other algebras of series, often notably motivated by the need to define exponential operators (cf \cite{kuhlmann2005kappa}, \cite{krapp2022rayner}).
+Generally one can define spaces of restricted series $\bfk(\Gamma; \cF)$ consisting of functions $f: \Gamma \to \bfk$ whose support lies in the specified ideal $\cF$ of Noetherian subsets of $\Gamma$ (compare with \cite[Def.~6.2]{berarducci2021value} and \cite{krapp2022rayner}).